ddnexus/pagy/docs/guides/how-to.md

 ==- Use Pagy with a non-rack app

-For non-rack environments that don't respond to the request method, you should pass the `:request` option to the paginator, set with a hash with the following keys:
+For non-rack environments that don't respond to the request method, you should pass the [:request](../toolbox/paginators.md#common-options) option to the paginator.

-- `:base_url`   (e.g. 'http://www.example.com')
-- `:path`       (e.g. '/path')
-- `:query_hash` (e.g. a string-keyed hash of the request query)

 ==- Use `pagy` outside of a controller or view